 - Lamp bases

-- Bird bath or flower pot, or on the ground.
+- Bird bath or flower pot, or, sit the ball on the ground.

 I used an old glass lamp as the base for this garden art ball (above) and solar lamp stands for the ones below.

-Here’s a few more by Karen Weigert Enos.
+Here’s a few more by my friend Karen Weigert Enos.
 You can see more about Karen and her art here.

 I hope you’ll make something wonderful.